raphaelgatti/v2-ach-api-docs/source/includes/_accounts.md

 Parameter | Optional? | Description
 ----------|------------|-------------
-id | no | Account unique identifier to get transfers for.
+id | no | Account unique identifier to get transfers for. search | yes | A string to be matched with `firstName`, `lastName`, `email`, `businessName`, Customer Id, and Account Id. (`/transfers?search=Smith`) startAmount | yes | Only include transactions with an amount equal to or greater than `startAmount`.
+Can optionally be used with `endAmount` to specify an amount range. endAmount | yes | Only include transactions with an amount equal to or less than `endAmount`.
+Can optionally be used with `startAmount` to specify an amount range. startDate | yes | Only include transactions created after this date.
+ISO-8601 format: `YYYY-MM-DD`.
+Can optionally be used with `endDate` to specify a date range. endDate | yes | Only include transactions created before than this date.
+ISO-8601 format: `YYYY-MM-DD`.
+Can optionally be used with `startDate` to specify a date range. limit | yes | Number of search results to return.
+Defaults to 25. offset | yes | Number of search results to skip.
+Used for pagination.

 ### Errors
 | HTTP Status | Message |